 Use the chart to convert US sizes to approximate Birkenstock sizes.

-Most people are between sizes.
-You can consider arch length, personal preference and width to choose yours.Arch length
+Most people are!
+You can consider arch length, personal preference, and width to choose your size.Arch length

 Some people like a little trimmer fit.
-If you like a shorter fit with your toes touching the toe rim a little at the end of each step, the rim will gradually conform, pushing out a bit for toes that touch.
+If you don't mind your toes touching the toe rim a little at the end of each step, the rim will gradually conform, pushing out a bit for toes that touch.

 If you prefer a longer fit, the extra area at the heel and toe will tend to curl up with time, like the bottom of a rocking chair, and gradually the sandals will feel shorter.